Don Gapen's Muddler Minnow

 In Gapen's honor

 So to honor Don Gapen and this fantastic fly concept, which has brought me countless hours of joy at the vise and at the water, I will show how to tie the Muddler Minnow Gapen style.
 I'm not the first one to have done so (apart from Gapen himself of course).
 Many tyers have tied flies that look like his original.
 I recently saw and photographed a fly by Ted Patlen, which is very true to the original.
-This fly will be found in an article featuring a whole bunch of flies tied as the originators would have done it.
+This fly is found in a picture above as well as in this article featuring a whole bunch of flies tied as the originators would have done it.

 |Year of origin||1937|